 The highest amount of rain falls where there are mountains and in the top half of the North Island, which tends to get convective showers, thunderstorms, and remnants of tropical cyclones.

-The driest part of the North Island is the bottom half starting on a line South of Mount Taranaki and Tongariro National Park, down to Wellington, excluding parts where there are mountain ranges.
+The driest part of the North Island is the bottom half starting on a line south of Mount Taranaki and Tongariro National Park down to Wellington, excluding parts where there are mountain ranges.

 The West Coast on the South Island of New Zealand receives the most rain in the entire country.
-It is mainly the area that runs from the top of the South Island to the bottom of the South Island on the Western side of the mountain ranges that gets the most rain.
+It is mainly the area that runs from the top of the South Island to the bottom of the South Island on the western side of the mountain ranges that gets the most rain.

-The most rain tends to fall during spring.
-And July is the month when the least amount of rain is expected to fall on the West Coast.
+The most rain tends to fall during spring, and July is the month when the least amount of rain is expected to fall on the West Coast.

-The West Coast is a difficult part of New Zealand to get to during winter, because you typically have to drive through mountain passes, which can get snowed-in.
+The West Coast is a difficult part of New Zealand to get to during winter because you typically have to drive through mountain passes, which can get snowed-in.
 So it is very hazardous to reach, especially when driving from Christchurch.

 You can get to the West Coast by road by following three highways:

-If you want to visit the West Coast in winter, you may want to drive for example from Picton to Greymouth via State Highway 6, instead of from Christchurch.
-So catch a ferry from Wellington to Picton and then drive, or fly to for example Nelson and then drive.
+If you want to visit the West Coast in winter, you may want to drive, for example, from Picton to Greymouth via State Highway 6 instead of from Christchurch.
+So catch a ferry from Wellington to Picton and then drive or fly to, for example, Nelson and then drive.

-The places that receive the most amount of sun in New Zealand depend largely on their latitude (Southern locations have shorter days in winter and longer days in summer) and how much cloud cover there is (the more clouds there are, the less sunnier a place is).
+The places that receive the most amount of sun in New Zealand depend largely on their latitude (southern locations have shorter days in winter and longer days in summer) and how much cloud cover there is (the more clouds there are, the less sunnier a place is).

-The sunniest areas in New Zealand can be found in Nelson and Marlborough, so at the top of the South Island.
+The sunniest areas in New Zealand can be found in Nelson and Marlborough so at the top of the South Island.
 Again this is good news for people who want to visit the beaches of Abel Tasman National Park or Golden Bay.

-Note that the same area Southeast of Blenheim that receives the least amount of rain, is also one of the areas that has the most hours of sunshine during the year.
+Note that the same area southeast of Blenheim that receives the least amount of rain, is also one of the areas that has the most hours of sunshine during the year.

 So good places to visit for sun on the North Island would be Auckland, Coromandel Peninsula, Tauranga, Rotorua, Taupo, Whakatane, Opotiki, Gisborne, Napier, and Hastings.

-If you are interested in knowing what the cloudiest place is in New Zealand, that would be the Southernmost parts of the South Island, so the area around Invercargill.
+If you are interested in knowing what the cloudiest place is in New Zealand, that would be the southernmost parts of the South Island so the area around Invercargill.

-From all of the data I've gathered and analysed, the top of the South Island comes out the winner with lots of sun, a moderate amount of rain, and above average temperatures.
+From all of the data I’ve gathered and analyzed, the top of the South Island comes out as the winner with lots of sun, a moderate amount of rain, and above average temperatures.
 Summer would be the best time to visit this region with February being the best month to get the least amount of rain.